-The primary goal for the Campus Tree Plan for the 2013 application was to ensure adequate maintenance of the campus-wide tree inventory.
-This included updating all new plantings, moves, and any removal, as well as allowing for notes to be made about tree health and history.
-At this time the campus tree inventory is 75% complete.
-Each tree has been designated as a number on an excel spreadsheet.
-The number has also been added to an interactive campus map.
-This year we hope to complete the database and map so that it can be shared with the Grounds department, landscape architects, new construction managers, LiveGreen (the campus sustainability initiative), and the general public on the UNMC website.
+The primary goal for the Campus Tree Plan is to ensure the campus-wide tree inventory is adequately maintained.
+This includes updating all new plantings, moves, and any removal, as well as allowing for notes to be made about tree health and history.
+This database will be converted to an electronic format so that it can be shared with the Grounds department, landscape architects, new construction managers, LiveGreen (the campus sustainability initiative), and the general public.
 Maintaining this list will enable UNMC to better assess the trees on campus, which will lead to the accomplishment of other goals, the most paramount of which is to maintain an appropriate amount of green space on campus.
-In 2014, we strive to make the campus and surrounding businesses and communities aware of our commitment to being a Tree Campus USA and UNMC's mission is to improve the health of Nebraska, and having adequate green space with healthy trees is part of that mission.
+UNMC's mission is to improve the health of Nebraska, and having adequate green space with healthy trees is part of that mission.
 Not only do trees help to purify the air, they help to create spaces that are beautiful, relaxing, restorative, and ultimately healing for employees, students, visitors, and patients.

-The campus tree plan and inventory will also allow UNMC to maintain and enhance the campus image, keep sufficient records of tree history for maintenance and planning purposes, maintain and improve visibility under and around trees to reduce risk to pedestrians, vehicles and the trees themselves, and preservation of mature, healthy trees.
+The campus tree plan will also allow UNMC to maintain and enhance the campus image, keep sufficient records of tree history for maintenance and planning purposes, maintain and improve visibility under and around trees to reduce risk to pedestrians, vehicles and the trees themselves, and preservation of mature, healthy, trees.